Information, Assistance & Advocacy

 The Intercultural Platform was established in 2009 to support people in Direct Provision Hostels in Donegal Town and Moville.

 Since that time we have been at the forefront of opposition to Direct Provision (DP) – but in support of people in the DP system.
 We attend meetings of the Friends of Port Road IPAS Apartments, support groups and events and we are working directly with the residents of the IPAS houses for people in the international Protection Accommodation system.
 We cover the entire county of Donegal.

 We are funded to deliver for a special support programme called ‘Pathways to Inclusion’ to assist recently arrived people in the asylum system across Donegal.
 This programme if funded by the Department of Integration (DCEDIY) See more information on the Pathways Tab.

 English conversation Classes

 We deliver face-to-face English conversations workshops in a variety of locations across Donegal.
-Classes usually take place every Wednesday in the Library in Letterkenny from 10.30 to 12.30, Donegal Town Mondays 10.30 in the Church of Ireland hall.
+Classes usually take place every Wednesday in the Library in Letterkenny from 10.30 to 12.30 and for complete beginners each Thursday in Letterkenny’s Trinity Hall near the Cathedral also from 10.30, Donegal Town Mondays 10.30 in the Church of Ireland hall.
 We have classes in Glenties, Ardara and Kilmacrennan.
-Bundoran has classes on Tuesday afternoons 2pm in the Community centre and Milford also on Tuesdays in the Public Services Centre.
-We hope to add Buncrana on Thursdays during the intercultural café session at 11am in the the Exchange.
-If you would like to help – we always need conversation facilitators – email email@example.com call or text Paul on 0860841433 or use the ‘contact’ tab in this website.
+Bundoran has classes on Tuesday afternoons 2pm in the Community centre and Milford also on Tuesdays in the Public Services Centre and Mondays and Tuesday in Planet Youth in Balltbofey.
+Also in Buncrana on Thursdays during the intercultural café session at 11am in the Exchange.
+If you would like to help – we always need conversation facilitators – email firstname.lastname@example.org call or text Paul on 0860841433 or use the ‘contact’ tab in this website.
+Also use these contact points for more details on the classes.
 Thank you.

 We support Ukrainians

 A service dedicated to supporting children and families from Ukraine adjusting to life in County Donegal.
 We recognise that family life is not always easy.
 Life events can affect our family life and family relationships.
 We have been supported by CYPSC Donegal and TUSLA.

 • Listen, support and assist you in your family’s place of residence